Reviewed by digital marketing experts

 Why is product hierarchy important?

-Product hierarchy is important because it allows businesses to easily categorize and manage their product offerings, making it simpler to analyze and make decisions about marketing, inventory, and sales strategies.
+Product hierarchy is important because it allows businesses to categorize and manage their product offerings easily.
+This simplifies analyzing and making decisions about marketing, inventory, and sales strategies.
 It also helps customers navigate product catalogs and find what they’re looking for more easily.

 How do I create a product hierarchy?

-To create a product hierarchy, start by identifying the main categories of your products.
+To create a product hierarchy, start by identifying your products’ main categories.
 Then, break down each category into subcategories based on product characteristics and criteria that make sense for your business.
 Continue this process until you have a clearly defined structure for organizing your products.

 What are the common levels in a product hierarchy?